JamesLavin/local_hexdocs/README.md

 If you do nothing, running `elixir save_hexdocs.ex` in this directory will download all Hexdoc files listed in the provided `default_packages.txt`.

-You can modify `default_packages.txt` to add, remove, or comment out (with a leading "#") packages, but this may make it hard to update this project in the future, so we recommend that you copy `default_packages.txt` to a new `packages.txt` file and modify that.
+You can modify `default_packages.txt` to add, remove, or comment out (with a leading "#") packages, but this may make it hard to update this project in the future, so we recommend that you:

+1) Create a `packages` subdirectory by running `mkdir packages`
+2) Copy `default_packages.txt` to a new `packages.txt` file -- `cp default_packages.txt packages/packages.txt` -- and modify that.

+You don't need to create a separate `/packages` subdirectory, but we recommend doing so.
+We intend to enable you to place multiple files inside `/packages` and `LocalHexdocs` will pull documentation for all packages listed in all files within the `/packages` subdirectory.

-`packages.txt` is listed in `.gitignore`, so updating this repository will not touch that file.
-You can safely make it your own.
+`packages/*` and `packages.txt` are listed in `.gitignore`, so updating this repository will not touch `./packages.txt` or anything in `packages/`.
+You can safely make customize them and make them your own.

 ### Running `LocalHexdocs`